Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Method

-\looseness=-1 \gls{name} deals with the limitations of \gls{ns} for \emph{sparse rewards} settings by separating the search process in two alternating sub-processes: one performing \emph{exploration} of the search space and another performing \emph{exploitation} of any discovered reward.
-This allows \gls{name} to find different high reward policies with minimal prior information about the task.
-The alternation between the two processes is performed through a \emph{meta-scheduler} whose task is to split the total evaluation budget $Bud$ in small chunks of size $K_{Bud}$ and assign them to either one of the two sub-processes, as in the \gls{serene} algorithm \citep{paolo2021sparse}.
-At the same time, \gls{name} reduces the amount of prior information needed to solve the task by removing the need to hand-design the \glsfirst{bs}.
+\looseness=-1 There are two aspects of \gls{name} that are worth highlighting: the autonomous learning and exploration of the behavior space and the optimization of the reward through emitters.
+Autonomously learning the \glsfirst{bs} allows to reduce the amount of prior information needed to solve the task by removing the need to hand-design \gls{bs}.
 This is achieved by learning a low-dimensional representation of this space through an \gls{ae}, directly from high-dimensional observations collected during the policy evaluation, in a fashion similar to \gls{taxons} \citep{paolo2020unsupervised}.
-The \gls{ae} is trained online on the data generated by the evaluation of the policies $\theta_i \in \Theta$.
-The encoder part of the \gls{ae} can then be used as \emph{observation function} and its \emph{feature space} $\mathcal{F}$ as behavior space $\mathcal{B}$.
+The search is then driven by using the information extracted by the \gls{ae} from the observations collected during the evaluations of the policies.
+The encoder part of the \gls{ae} can in fact be used as \emph{observation function} and its \emph{latent feature space} $\mathcal{F}$ as \glsfirst{bs}.
+The behavior descriptor of a policy is obtained by sampling multiple high-dimensional observations along its trajectory and use the \gls{ae} to extract a compressed representation.
+Moreover, as for the first iterations of the search the \gls{ae} representation does not properly represent the behavior space yet \citep{grillotti2021unsupervised}, the training happens more frequently.
+Once a few training iterations have been performed, the \gls{ae} can better represent the behaviors, so the training happens less and less frequently.
+A detailed description of the training process of the \gls{ae} is given in Sec.~\ref{sec:ae_training}.